 The Cottage can be found on Bacup road between Ilex Mill and Rawtenstall’s Health Hub; this cottage would have been common during the time it was built.

 Many people have seen this building but they don’t know anything about it or its history.

 Some brief history

-- The ground floor would have been used as a home
+- The ground floor would have been used as a lodging place for the workers.

 - The first and second floors would have been used as a workshop where large weaving looms would have been operated.